 Your security stack needs to include these three areas of defense to prevent remote-access exploits:

 - An email solution ex: Proofpoint

 - An endpoint detection and response (EDR) solution ex: Falcon or FE-HX

-- A network-based detection solution like ThreatEye NV
+- A network-based detection solution like ThreatEye

 Each product serves a different function and role due to its capability and visibility.